grahampugh/grahampugh.github.io/_posts/2018-08-29-autopkg-recipes-in-yaml.md

 ---
 layout: post
-title:  "Writing AutoPkg recipes and other Plists in YAML"
+title:  "Writing AutoPkg recipes and other plist-formatted files in yaml"
 comments: true
 ---

-[AutoPkg] recipes are PLIST files, a form of XML.
+[AutoPkg] recipes are `plist` files, a form of XML.
 Even the most simple of Autopkg recipes are somewhat voluminous.
 For example, here is `pkg` recipe that just does one thing, package up an `app` within a `dmg` using the `AppPkgCreator` processor:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>